 - If you want to achieve more depth, apply a very fine line to the lash line of the eyelids.

-- Make sure that the wand isn’t overloaded with mascara – take some off with a tissue before applying.
+- Make sure that the wand isn’t overloaded – take some off with a tissue before applying.

-- After applying mascara try not to blink for a few seconds.
+- After applying try not to blink for a few seconds.

 - Stay away from mascara that clumps and flakes easily, because it can get into eyes and irritate not only your eyes but also your skin.